-- 1. Palliative care patients may have to undergo a number of painful procedures, such as: - position changes - wound dressing changes - venous cannulation - urethral catheterisation - aspiration or drainage of the chest or abdomen - nasogastric tube insertion - central line insertion - epidural/intrathecal line insertion. - 2.
+- 1. Palliative care patients may experience pain whilst undergoing a number of procedures: - position changes - wound dressing changes - venous cannulation - urethral catheterisation - aspiration or drainage of the chest/abdomen • - nasogastric tube insertion - central line insertion/removal - investigations, e.g. MRI scan - treatments, e.g. radiotherapy - epidural/intrathecal line insertion/removal. - 2.
 The goal is adequate pain relief without undesirable effects.
-Anticipated pain severity, procedure duration, current opioid use, and a patient's past personal experience will determine which measures are most appropriate.
-Thus, severe procedure-related pain may necessitate parenteral analysesia and sedation as first-line therapy. - 3.
-Always include use non-drug approaches: - explore past experiences of procedure-related pain, identify what was helpful or unhelpful, and clarify present concerns - explain the procedure thoroughly before starting - assure that you will stop immediately if the patient asks you to - distract and relax, e.g. through talking, music, hypnosis and other relaxation techniques. - 4.
-Use a local anaesthetic when a cannula, urinary catheter or tube is inserted transdermally e.g. - EMLA cream for venous cannulation (if needle phobic or if requested; wait 60min) - lidocaine (lignocaine) gel for urethral catheterisation (always; wait 5-10min) - lidocaine (lignocaine) tissue infiltration for chest aspiration (always; wait 2-3min). - 5.
+What measures are most appropriate depend on the anticipated pain severity, procedure duration, current opioid use, and a patient's past personal experience.
+Thus, severe procedure-related pain may necessitate parenteral analgesia and sedation as first-line therapy. - 3.
+Always include non-drug approaches: - explore past experiences of procedure-related pain, identify what was helpful or unhelpful, and clarify present concerns - explain the procedure thoroughly before starting - assure that you will stop immediately if the patient asks you to - place in the most comfortable position - distract and relax, e.g. through talking, music, hypnosis and other relaxation techniques. - 4.
+Use a local anaesthetic when a cannula, urinary catheter or tube is inserted transdermally e.g. - EMLA cream for venous cannulation (if needle phobic or if requested; wait 60min) - lidocaine (lignocaine) gel for urethral catheterisation (always; wait 5min) - lidocaine (lignocaine) tissue infiltration for chest aspiration (always; wait 5min). - 5.
 Consider nitrous oxide-oxygen (Entonox) inhalation if the procedure is short and the patient is able to use the mask or mouthpiece effectively. - 6.
-Give analgesia from the appropriate step of the ladder and wait the recommended time before starting the procedure.
+Give analgesia from the appropriate step of the ladder.a